 The valley disappears under the heavy sea of fog, making us feel as if we were above the clouds at a high altitude during a flight.

 The fog may come thick and fast but with the heat from the rising sun, it will slowly dissipate and be ‘refilled’ again the next day.
 It is estimated the sea fog will be a regular occurrence for at least two to three months between December and February.

-A farewell shot at the venue before we return to our resort prior departing for our next destination at Khao Yai, about 5 hours drive away.
+A farewell shot at the venue before we return to our resort prior departing for our next destination at Khao Yai, about a 5-hour drive away.
 With us is our friendly and experienced Thai driver cum guide, Khun Jackie (right of photo).
-Our elder daughter elected to sleep in and missed the nature spectacle.
+Our elder daughter elected to sleep in and missed the natural spectacle.

 A mommy and daughter’s moment enjoying the fabulous scenery.
 For once, my daughter willingly put aside her handphone.

 The Moai Cafe, is an interesting cafe that you won’t miss on the route to Khao Yai.
 This cafe is good for a coffee break.
 Their local lychee honey is reasonable priced (150B for a 1L bottle) and you can also buy pickled tamarind (the region’s famous produce) and various other local snacks at the cafe.

-The cafe comes with verandah overlooking the Nam Chun Yai River.
+The cafe comes with a verandah overlooking the Nam Chun Yai River.
 This is one of the final views of the highland region that you will see when departing Khao Kho.